 2) Rent a kayak in Hells Gate State Park

-Hells Gate State Park – Located just five minutes from downtown Lewiston, Hells Gate State Park has activities for everyone in the family.
-Spread out a picnic blanket in the shade, monkey around on the playground, walk the river trail or get your feet wet with a stand up paddleboard (SUP) or kayak rental.
-Your Guide Recommends: Rent a SUP from Tri-State Outfitters and spend a morning fine-tuning your paddling skills on the Snake River.
+Located just five minutes from downtown Lewiston, Hells Gate State Park has activities for everyone in the family.
+Spread out a picnic blanket in the shade, enjoy the beach, monkey around on the playground, or learn something new at the Lewis & Clark Discovery Center.
+Your guide recommends: Rent a kayak from Hells Gate Marina in the park and spend a morning fine-tuning your paddling skills on the Snake River.

-Blue Lantern Coffee House – Located in a historic building on Lewiston’s shaded Main Street, the Blue Lantern’s vintage decor, large curved windows and handcrafted treats make the perfect office away from home.
+Located in an old bank on Lewiston’s historic Main Street, the Blue Lantern’s vintage decor, large curved windows and homemade local and organic treats make the perfect office away from home.
 Already in vacation mode?
-A carefully selected menu of locally crafted microbrews and wines make the Blue Lantern a perfect café for spending a few hours with your traveling companions.
-Your Guide Recommends: An iced latte and the quiche of the day.
+A carefully selected menu of locally-crafted microbrews and wines make the Blue Lantern a perfect café for spending a few hours with your traveling companions.
+Not to mention, their coffee is hands down the best in the Lewis Clark Valley.
+Your guide recommends: An iced latte and the quiche of the day.